Why are bad winds presumed for wind turbines?

 Consulted by this means regarding whether some of these mills are located in our area, the entity’s general manager, Héctor Ruiz Moreno, indicated that he preferred not to individualize them so as not to expose any company in particular, since the problem reaches the twenty companies that make up the CEA and are responsible for generating 70% of the country’s wind power.

-He mentioned —in any case— that “if these problems are not corrected, the number of stopped wind turbines will increase”, beyond acknowledging that “some companies are solving the problems, investing time and efforts that could be avoided”.
+He mentioned —in any case— that “if these problems are not corrected, the number of stopped wind turbines will increase”, beyond acknowledging that “some companies are solving the problems, investing time and efforts that might be avoided”.

 The wind sector imports more than 60% of goods and supplies.